celupanow/ssss/README.md

 ### Project Description

-The user can press a button that will return a dad joke, a random fact, song, etc.
+The user can spin a wheel that will return a dad joke, a random fact, song, etc.
 The user can also enter their birthdate and receive a horoscope or something related to their date of birth.

+### Project Goal

+A lighthearted random fun generator to entertain people in these trying times.

+### Target Audience

+Anyone who wants to be entertained or is bored due to quarantine.

 ### APIs to be used

 - Dad jokes
-- TBD
+- cat gif
+- horoscope/astrology (requires birthdate input)
+- pirate translator (requires user input of what they want translated)

 ### Rough breakdown of tasks